mWater/minimongo/README.md

 ### HybridDb

 Combines results from the local database with remote data.
-Multiple options can be specified at the collection level and then overriden at the find/findOne level:
+Multiple options can be specified at the collection level and then overridden at the find/findOne level:

 **interim**: (default true) true to return interim results from the local database before the (slower) remote database has returned.
 If the remote database gives different results, the callback will be called a second time.
 This approach allows fast responses but with subsequent correction if the server has differing information.